Meowmixforme/OnlineRetailer.Staff/README.md

 dotnet test Thamco.StaffTests
 ```

+---

 ## Features

+- Secure staff login using Auth0 authentication
+- Product listing and detail view for staff
-- Staff member management via a user interface
+- Create, edit, and delete products through a dedicated interface
-- Role and permissions management
-- Extensible service structure
-- Designed for integration with other OnlineRetailer modules
+- Resilient backend communication with retry and circuit breaker policies (Polly)
+- Automated unit and integration tests for the API client
+- GitHub Actions workflows for automated build and test
+- Modern ASP.NET Core MVC architecture

+---

 ## DevOps & CI/CD

-- GitHub Actions workflows may be configured under `.github/`
-  (Please check the directory for more details.)

-## Documentation

-- For more details, please refer to code comments and structure.
-- This list of files may be incomplete.
-[View the full directory on GitHub.](https://github.com/Meowmixforme/OnlineRetailer.Staff/tree/main/ThAmCo.Staff)
+- **GitHub Actions** under `.github/` for automated build and test on every push and pull request
+- **Configuration management** using `appsettings.json` and environment variables for development and deployment settings

+---

+## System Architecture & Technology Choices

+- **Tech Stack:** ASP.NET Core 6, Auth0 (OIDC), Polly, Razor Views
+- **Architecture:** MVC pattern with clear separation of controllers, services, and views
+- **Resilience:** API calls to backend services use retry and circuit breaker policies for reliability

+---

 ## Licence

-This project is licensed under the terms of the [MIT Licence](LICENSE).
+This project is licensed under the terms of the MIT Licence.